 I carry the Finn Wolf in my EDC blade rotation now.
 In fact, this knife has overtaken precedence over my once all-time favorite EDC knife – the SOG Flash II.
 Sorry SOG, you have been pushed out of the rotation because Cold Steel makes a fine knife.
 The Tri-Ad lock seals the deal, making this knife virtually as strong as a fixed blade.
 There is absolutely no blade wiggle both horizontally and vertically, it just simply locks up like a champ.
 If anything, the lock is actually TOO strong.
 However, I will never admit that to my friends, but I’m relatively anonymous in this review, so I will tell that secret to you in this Cold Steel Finn Wolf Review.
 It is actually a tad bit difficult to undo the lock, but I would rather have too strong of a lock than one that fails on me.
 Overall, I love this knife and it is one of my all time favorites.

-The Best Boating Knife With A Marlin Spike
+The Ultimate Sailing Knife With A Folding Marlin Spike Tool

 I always have wanted to have a sailing knife with a marlin spike attached to it so I finally decided to pull the trigger on the Camillus boating knife.
 They have two versions, but I am glad that I went with the bamboo version, because I heard that the other model has a slippery grip.